Vyral/joshua-holt/_posts/2019-08-16-how-to-successfully-sell-after-a-failed-listing-attempt.md

 So what do you do after this has happened to you?
 What does it take to make your second attempt at listing successful?

-First, it’s important to realize that you’re not alone. **Last year in Dane County, 10.68% of single-family home listings and 6.46% of all condo listings expired.&nbsp;**
+First, it’s important to realize that you’re not alone. **Year to Date in Dane County, 10.68% of single-family home listings and 6.46% of all condo listings expired.&nbsp;**

 But why?